Are you in the market to buy a used or off-the-rack Latin, Country or Skate dress?

 NOTE: I suggest you take photos of yourself in the dress – front, back and each side – to get a true view of how it looks on you.

-#2 Can you do some or all of the alterations yourself?
+#2 Can you do some or all of the alterations yourself on an off-the-rack or used dress?
 Will you need to hire someone to do the work?

 If you are a seamstress and can do all the alterations yourself, estimate how much time it will take.
 Add three hours to your estimate.
 I’m not kidding.